ValleJulien/sonar-scanner-ci/README.md

-# sonar-canner-ci
+# sonar-scanner-ci

-Quick sonar scanner docker image.
+Quick sonar scanner docker image to use in CI/CD tools

 Contribute to ValleJulien/docker-sonar-scanner development by creating an account on GitHub and feel free to create PR and MR.